Artboard 16Google Sheets iconSwift icon

 I've never considered using animated grid rows to hide grid cells, though.

-1. define a grid element
+1. define a grid container

 2. define a single grid row with 0fr